January 15, 2021

 for how this works, though.
 On average, employees on social media are connected

-to 10x more people than your brand.
+more people than your brand.
 But that’s not all.
 When your employees share your

 posts, they are re-shared 24x more than when they come directly from your brand.

 Yes, all the friends of your employees are more likely to share the message